Security Deposits for Room Rentals in Los Angeles: What to Expect

 What Is a Security Deposit?

-A security deposit is a one-time payment made before you move in.
-It is not a fee, but a refundable amount held by the landlord during your stay.
+A security deposit is a one-time refundable payment made before move-in.
+It is not an additional fee.
+The landlord holds this amount during your stay as protection against potential financial losses.

 -